9 injured in Memorial Day shooting at Florida beach

 "People come to enjoy a holiday weekend on the beach with their families and to have people in complete reckless disregard of the safety of the public and to have an altercation with guns in a public setting with thousands of people around them is beyond reckless," he said.
 "The Hollywood Police Department will leave no stone unturned.
 We do not appreciate when people come into our city with guns and have an altercation in the midst of a public setting here."

-Videos posted on Twitter on Monday evening showed emergency medical crews responding and providing aid to multiple injured people.

-Hollywood Beach is a popular beach destination about 11 miles (17 kilometers) south of Fort Lauderdale and 20 miles (32 kilometers) north of Miami.
+Hollywood Beach is a popular beach destination about 11 miles south of Fort Lauderdale and 20 miles north of Miami.
 The beach was expected to see more visitors than usual because of the Memorial Day holiday.